jacobmorrier/fast-er/paper.md

 # Summary

 Record linkage, or "entity resolution," consists of identifying matching records across multiple datasets that lack common unique identifiers.
 Deduplication, on the other hand, involves recognizing duplicate entries within a dataset in which unique identifiers are either inconsistent or missing.
+These methods are essential tools for research in fields like social and health sciences, among others [e.g., @Jutte_Roos_Brownell_2011; @Ruggles_Fitch_Roberts_2018; @Kim_Schneider_Alvarez_2020; @Yoder_2020; @Kwiek_Roszka_2021].

 Both tasks often require calculating string similarity metrics, such as the Jaro-Winkler metric, for all pairs of values between datasets.

-The `Fast-ER` package harnesses the computational power of graphical processing units (GPUs) to accelerate these tasks dramatically.
+The `Fast-ER` package harnesses the computational power of graphical processing units (GPUs) to accelerate this dramatically.
 It estimates the widely used Fellegi-Sunter probabilistic model and performs the computationally intensive preprocessing steps, including calculating string similarity metrics, on CUDA-enabled GPUs.

 `Fast-ER` runs over 35 times faster than the leading CPU-powered software implementation, reducing execution time from hours to minutes.
 This significantly enhances the scalability of record linkage and deduplication for large datasets.